symblai/symbl-docs/getting-started-with-async-api.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Overview
+## Overview

+Async API provides a REST interface to process any audio/video/text file to generate a unique conversation ID.
+This conversation ID can be used to grab speech-to-text transcription from the conversation and also generate unique conversational insights.

 In this guide you will learn how to do the following:
 + Send an audio file to the **Async API**.
-+ Grab speech-to-text transcription from the conversation,
++ Grab speech-to-text transcription from the conversation.
-+ Gain valuable conversational insights such as follow-ups, topics, action items, and questions using Conversation API.
++ Gain valuable conversational insights such as follow-ups, topics, action items, and questions usin g Conversation API.

 **Prerequisites**
 1. URL of an audio file to extract the data from.